 The Patient Protection and Affordable Care Act (ACA) represents an unprecedented expansion of the nation’s health care system and an historic investment in the health of American women and girls.
 The ACA has already improved the lives of millions and will make health care accessible for millions more as rollout continues this year and next.

-Family planning is central to women’s health and social and economic security.
+In this white paper, Roosevelt Institute Fellow Andrea Flynn argues that family planning is central to women’s health and social and economic security.
 Given the tenuous state of the U.S. economy, the vulnerability of women’s health programs in the face of unrelenting political attacks, and the fragility of the social safety net more broadly, public funding for family planning is more critical than ever.
 Critics may argue that because the ACA meets the needs of many women, Title X is no longer necessary.
 In fact, the opposite is true.
-Continued – indeed, increased – funding of Title X will maximize the impact and reach of the ACA and ensure continued care for those who will remain uninsured despite this landmark legislation.
+Continued—indeed, increased—funding of Title X will maximize the impact and reach of the ACA and ensure continued care for those who will remain uninsured despite this landmark legislation.